saurabytes/MonarchMoneyTrendReport/README.md

 * Hide the Create Rule popup when adding or changing transactions to streamline the process.
 * Easily split a transaction 50/50 with auto-filled amounts for quick adjustments.
 * Correct the Calendar Year dropdown to display only years with available data (instead of starting from 2000).
-* Add options for "Last Year YTD," "Last 12 Months," and "This Quarter" to the pop-up calendar.
 * Hide the Accounts Net Worth Graph Panel for a simplified view.
 * Highlight pending transactions when the Allow Edits to Pending Transactions setting is set to "Off."